the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/paper.md

 The goal is to ensure that all results can be independently verified and built upon in future work, which is sometimes easier said than done.
 Sharing these research outputs means understanding data management, library sciences, software development, and continuous integration techniques: skills that are not widely taught or expected of academic researchers and data scientists.

+*[The Turing Way](https://www.turing.ac.uk/research/research-projects/turing-way-handbook-reproducible-data-science)* is a project [funded](https://www.turing.ac.uk/news/alan-turing-institute-spearhead-new-cutting-edge-data-science-and-artificial-intelligence) as part of UKRI’s Strategic Priorities fund.
-*The Turing Way* is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is "too easy not to do".
+It is an open source handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is "too easy not to do".
-Our goal is to provide all the information that researchers need at the start of their projects to ensure that they are easy to reproduce at the end.
+The goal is to provide all the information that researchers need at the start of their projects to ensure that they are easy to reproduce at the end.
-So far, the book (https://the-turing-way.netlify.com) includes chapters and training material on reproducibility, open research, version control, collaborating on GitHub/GitLab, research data management, reproducible environments, analysis testing, reviewing, continuous integration, reproducible research with Make and risk assessment.
+The handbook (https://the-turing-way.netlify.com) currently includes chapters and training material on reproducibility, open research, version control, collaborating on GitHub/GitLab, research data management, reproducible environments, analysis testing, reviewing, continuous integration, reproducible research with Make and risk assessment.
-Further chapters currently in progress include coding style for reproducibility, credit for reproducible research and reproducible data analysis pipelines for machine learning, and will build upon Alan Turing Institute case studies.
+Further chapters in development include coding style for reproducibility, credit for reproducible research and reproducible data analysis pipelines for machine learning, and will build upon Alan Turing Institute case studies.
-The project also demonstrates open and transparent project management and communication with future users, as it is openly developed at our GitHub repository: https://github.com/alan-turing-institute/the-turing-way.
+The project demonstrates open and transparent project management and communication with future users, as it is openly developed at the GitHub repository: https://github.com/alan-turing-institute/the-turing-way.

-> Need to:
+It also facilitates workshops to train researchers and research software engineers to use tools to make their work more reproducible.

-> * add need for Binder
+> Need to add need for Binder
-> * explain how the submitted artifacts contribute to computationally enabled teaching and learning, and describing how they might be adopted by others
-> * describe the learning objectives, content, instructional design, and experience of use in teaching and learning situations
-> * Tell us the "story" of the project: how did it come to be?

 # References